Opentrons/opentrons/api/docs/v2/parameters/defining.rst

 To use parameters, you need to define them in :ref:`a separate function <add-parameters>` within your protocol.
 Each parameter definition has two main purposes: to specify acceptable values, and to inform the protocol user what the parameter does.

-Depending on the type of parameter, you'll need to specify some or all of the following.
+Depending on the :ref:`type of parameter <rtp-types>`, you'll need to specify some or all of the following.

 .. list-table::
    :header-rows: 1

-   * - Information
+   * - Attribute
-     - Purpose
+     - Details
    * - ``variable_name``
+     -
         - A unique name for :ref:`referencing the parameter value <using-rtp>` elsewhere in the protocol.
+        - Must meet the usual requirements for `naming objects in Python <https://docs.python.org/3/reference/lexical_analysis.html#identifiers>`__.
    * - ``display_name``
+     -
         - A label for the parameter shown in the Opentrons App or on the touchscreen.
+        - Maximum 30 characters.
    * - ``description``
      - An optional longer explanation of what the parameter does, or how its values will affect the execution of the protocol.
    * - ``default``
      - The value the parameter will have if the user makes no changes to it during run setup.
    * - ``minimum`` and ``maximum``
+     -
        - For numeric parameters only.
-Allows free entry of any value within the range (inclusive).
-Both values are required.
-Can't be used at the same time as ``choices``.
+       - Allows free entry of any value within the range (inclusive).
+       - Both values are required.
+       - Can't be used at the same time as ``choices``.
    * - ``choices``
+     -
        - For numeric or string parameters.
-Provides a fixed list of values to choose from.
-Each choice has its own display name and value.
-Can't be used at the same time as ``minimum`` and ``maximum``.
+       - Provides a fixed list of values to choose from.
+       - Each choice has its own display name and value.
+       - Can't be used at the same time as ``minimum`` and ``maximum``.
+   * - ``units``
+     -
+       - Optional, for numeric parameters only.
+       - Displays after the number during run setup.
+       - Does not affect the parameter's value or protocol execution.

 .. _add-parameters: